 The proposed design is more visually sensitive and much easier to assimilate into a streetscene than lattice towers or more traditional monopoles with bulky headframes.
-These non 'stealth' designs are preferred by operators as they are structurally capable of hosting more equipment and give greater scope for antenna orientation and are thus more efficient structures.
-However, such designs would appear more alien in this location.
+These non-stealth designs are preferred by operators as they are structurally capable of hosting more equipment and give greater scope for antenna orientation and are thus more efficient structures.
+However, such designs would appear alien in this location.
 Therefore, the operator has compromised on obtaining maximum coverage in order to better assimilate in to the streetscene.

-The design of the column resembles as closely as possible to other vertical structures within the immediate area such as lighting columns and road signage.
+The design of the column resembles as closely as possible to other vertical structures within the immediate area such as lighting columns and street signs.
 These vertical structures will help the proposed installation of this radio base station assimilate with the surrounding area.
-Form does follow function however and this is modern infrastructure for a modern technology.

-The design of the column is a simple, functional, vertical structure which should not appear incongruous within the streetscene.
+The design of the column is a simple, functional, vertical structure which will not appear incongruous within the streetscene.
 The presence of other linear urban structures such as lighting columns will assist with assimilation in the streetscene.
 The column is proposed to be coloured grey to match the existing street furniture; however the column can be coloured any other colour the LPA consider appropriate.

 The equipment cabinets are small for telecommunications apparatus and proposed to be coloured grey.
 They have been positioned at the rear of the footway alongside the proposed monopole.
-They will assimilate with the existing statutory undertaker equipment cabinets in this area.
+They will assimilate with the existing statutory undertaker equipment cabinets in this area and along Horton Road.

-It is therefore considered that the proposal before you strikes the best balance between environmental impact and operational considerations.
-The proposed height and design represent the best compromise between the visual impact of the proposal on the surrounding area and meeting the operator's technical requirements for the site.
+It is therefore considered that the proposal before you strikes a good balance between environmental impact and operational considerations.
+The proposed height and design represents the best compromise between the visual impact of the proposal on the surrounding area and meeting the operator's technical requirements for the site.
 Taking all matters into account it is considered that this proposal, to provide the latest 3G and 4G service provision and new 5G coverage providing high quality dense coverage and capacity, would not appear out of place within the streetscene.